 The production engineer defines the production flow based on the BOM and all other additional requirements for the product to be built (e.g. quantity, complexity, complications, technology).

 QuoteArchitect allows a free flow definition to cover all possible production scenarios.
 While running a product in the requested quantity and a selected manufacturing flow through the Virtual Factory, the cost analysis and calculation is executed and recorded in real-time.

-Based on a selected production flow the rules driven “Costing engine” generates a specified manufacturing cost overview for the job volume.
-A drill down function allows to analyse in detail the individual cost elements in the calculation to be analysed in detail.
+Based on a selected production flow the rules-driven “Costing engine” generates a specified manufacturing cost overview for the job volume.
+A drill-down function allows analysing in detail the individual cost elements in the calculation to be analysed in detail.